TRIQS/triqs/doc/reference/monte_carlo/tutorial.rst

 template on the type of the Monte Carlo sign.
 Usually this will be either a ``double`` or a ``complex<double>``.

-The first three parameters determine the length of the Monte Carlo cycles, the number of measurements and the warmup length.
-The definition of these variables has been detailed earlier in :ref:`montecarloloop`.

-The next two define the random number generator by giving its name in ``random_name`` (an empty string means the default generator, i.e. the Mersenne Twister) and the random seed in ``random_seed``.
+The first two arguments define the random number generator by giving its name in ``random_name`` (an empty string means the default generator, i.e. the Mersenne Twister) and the random seed in ``random_seed``.
 As you see the seed is different for all node with the use of ``world.rank()``.

+The third argument is the sign of the very first *configuration* of the simulation.
+Because the ``accept`` method only returns a ratio, this initial sign is used to determine the sign of all generated configurations.

 Finally, the last parameter sets the verbosity level.
 0 means no output, 1 will output the progress level for the current node and 2 additionally shows some